skriegman/evosoro/README.md

 3. Examples
 --------

 After running basic.py for some time, you can start having a look at some of the evolved morphologies and behaviors by opening up some of the generated .vxa files within the VoxCAD GUI.
 A .vxa file is just an XML file representing a robot that can be simulated by VoxCad/Voxelyze.
 Different custom versions of the physics engine can play slightly different .vxa files.
+Navigate to evosoro/evosoro/_voxcad/release

     cd ../_voxcad/release
     ./VoxCad